 We think the best furniture paint you can buy is the Rust-Oleum Chalked Furniture Paint.
 It requires no sanding or priming before use so it's great for all skill levels, it's available in nine different colors and it's easy to apply and low-VOC.

 However, if shabby chic isn't your thing or you want something more durable, then a furniture pain with various finishes is the best way to get the look you want.
 Rust-Oleum Painter's Touch Ultra Cover Paint comes in satin or gloss finishes, which are better suited to more contemporary or formal interior design styles.

 Rust-Oleum isn't the only option for durable, high-quality furniture paint, though.
 Read on to find out which other options we love for transforming old furniture, including top picks for spray paint fans, and an option for those looking for custom-color paints.

 The best furniture paints you can buy

 If you want to give a DIY project a go but don’t have loads of time to spend on it, then this Rust-Oleum Chalked Furniture Paint is a great go-to for easy furniture painting.
-After sampling this product in our home we found that no sanding or priming is required before application, and it’s a water-based product, which means it doesn’t smell too potent or give off strong fumes, so this could easily be applied indoors with just a few sheets of newspaper laid down for protection.
+After sampling this product in our home we found that no sanding or priming was required before application, and as it’s a water-based product, it didn’t smell too potent or give off strong fumes, so it could easily be applied indoors with just a few sheets of newspaper laid down for protection.